 In a safe and affirming environment, we provide affordable, high-quality health and wellness care, including physicals, hormonal treatment and mental health counseling for transgender and gender-nonconforming youth.

-In addition to low-cost primary care services, our compassionate team offers:
+In addition to low-cost primary care and specialty care services, our compassionate team offers:

 - Hormone replacement therapy

 - STD/STI treatment and PrEP (HIV prevention pill)